bglarkin/wwp_terpenes/terpenes_indicators.md

 No terpenes are indicators for one treatment group.
 Levopiramic and neoabietic are indicators for treatments, as opposed to controls.

+#### Summary

-**Constitutive terpenes after rust inoculation segregate along whether seedlings were treated with symbionts.
+- **Constitutive terpenes after rust inoculation segregate along whether seedlings were treated with symbionts.
 There is minimal effect of resistance class.
 Levopiramic, neoabietic, and dehydroabietic, are consistent terpenes in this group.**
+- **Abietic and palustric acids were associated with EMF (both EMF and EMF+FFE treatments) across resistance classes among the rust controls.**

 ### Plot of indicators and confidence intervals